MuriloFP/Roo-Code/memory_bank/activeContext.md

 2. What's the best approach for implementing wait_for_completion?
 3. Should auto_approve be limited to specific modes or users?
 4. How should we structure the conversation logs?
+5. Should we implement WebSocket support for real-time task status updates?
+6. What should be the default timeout value for task completion?
+7. How should we handle concurrent profile switches during active tasks?

 ### Implementation Notes